 MAKE THE MOST OF BRUSHING.

 The actual mechanical brushing and flossing of your teeth and gums are much more important than which (if any) cleaning agent is employed.
 Don't take brushing lightly go at it with a vengeance.
 Keep your Py-Co-Pay, or whatever, relatively dry and scrub your teeth thoroughly for at least two-and-a-half minutes, three times a day.
 Don't waste whatever dentifrice you use in the long run, you and your budget will be healthier.

 USE TOOTH POWDER.

-MAKE YOUR OWN TOOTH POWDER.
+MAKE YOUR TOOTH POWDER.

-MAKE YOUR OWN TOOTHPASTE.
+MAKE YOUR TOOTHPASTE.

 Editor's Note: My daughter and I made some toothpaste this past weekend.
 I must say that if you decide to try it, you may have to do some experimenting, as we did.
 I found that the glycerin called for in the recipe is not enough.
-We also cut back on the salt, and didn't use any food coloring.
+We also cut back on the salt and didn't use any food coloring.
 My daughter picked out some cinnamon extract instead of the mint flavoring, which I would've preferred.
 If you go with cinnamon, use it sparingly!!!
-I went to three different drugstores before I found what I needed.
+I had gone to three different drugstores before I found what I needed.
 The last one, a local family pharmacy, had everything on the shelves.
 The first two were chain stores.

 I have to say, brushing with our homemade toothpaste was an experience, but I have never had my mouth feel fresher, and have that feeling last so long into the day (no, it wasn't the cinnamon...).
 I spent around $7.00, and I feel that there is enough left over ingredients to last at least six months or more.